-What is a bellini?
+What is a Bellini?

-Very simply, a bellini is a light and refreshing cocktail comprised of just two ingredients; prosecco and peach puree.
+The key is to use white peaches for the best peach bellini recipe.
 If the white peaches are perfectly ripe, there will be no need to add any simple syrup, as they will be sweet enough.

-Where did the bellini originate?
+Where did the Bellini Originate?

 The original bellini from Harry’s Bar in Venice was created by Giuseppe Cipriani in 1948.